 Businesses can evaluate three different cloud network architecture deployment methods, which are outlined below.

-A second method is to use virtual networking appliances from a networking vendor to handle networking tasks, instead of the built-in tools offered by the cloud provider.
-Companies such as Cisco, Arista, Juniper and SonicWall offer several versions of their virtualized routers, firewalls and software-defined WAN appliances for sale on popular IaaS marketplaces.
+A second method is to use virtual networking appliances from a networking vendor to handle networking tasks, instead of the built-in tools the cloud provider offers.
+Companies such as Arista Networks, Cisco, Juniper and SonicWall offer several versions of their virtualized routers, firewalls and software-defined WAN appliances on popular IaaS marketplaces.
 In many cases, these proprietary or open networking virtual appliances can also be managed using a centralized, software-defined network orchestration platform.

-Companies looking at a hybrid cloud may want to see if they can implement one or more third-party virtual appliances into the IaaS to more closely mimic network configurations already created in their private data centers.
-Doing so will greatly simplify initial configuration and ongoing management and maintenance.
+Companies looking at a hybrid cloud might want to implement one or more third-party virtual appliances into IaaS clouds to more closely mimic network configurations already created in their private data centers.
+Doing so simplifies initial configuration and ongoing management and maintenance.

-Multi-cloud management platform.
-Finally, while businesses looking to build out a multi-cloud environment could try to use third-party network appliances in multiple CSPs, another option to simplify the management of multiple clouds from a configuration and policy perspective is to use a multi-cloud management platform.
+Businesses looking to build out a multi-cloud environment could try to use third-party network appliances in multiple CSPs.
+But another option to simplify the management of multiple clouds from a configuration and policy perspective is to use a multi-cloud management platform.

-Your ultimate choice of a cloud network architecture largely depends on short- and long-term needs.
-Companies currently seeking a hybrid architecture with a single primary provider may choose the built-in tools or third-party virtual network options.
+The ultimate choice of a cloud network architecture largely depends on short- and long-term needs.
+Companies seeking a hybrid architecture with a single primary provider might choose the built-in tools or third-party virtual network options.
 Additionally, third-party network orchestration options can integrate with most single or hybrid cloud use cases that streamline processes through automation and intent-based networking principles.

-Another thing to consider is whether IaaS will truly be your organization's long-term strategy or if SaaS will be the eventual goal.
-According to a recent Gartner cloud service forecast, SaaS growth is expected to outpace both IaaS and PaaS.
-If that's the case, businesses may start rethinking their grand multi-cloud architecture ambitions in favor of a SaaS provider that requires no cloud networking at all.
+Another factor to consider is whether IaaS or PaaS is truly an organization's long-term strategy or if SaaS is the eventual goal.
+SaaS growth is expected to continue outpacing both IaaS and PaaS, so businesses might start rethinking their multi-cloud architecture ambitions in favor of a SaaS provider that requires no cloud networking at all.